yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/functions/index.md

 - Once the program reads the `return` keyword and the rest of the code on that line, it will exit that function.
 So, any code written on a line after the `return` statement will never be executed.

 <div class="try-it">
-  <h2>Turn & Talk</h2>
+  <h2>🐣 Explore & Discuss</h2>
-  <p>With your partner, read through each line of the code above.
+  <p>In your breakout group, read through each line of the code above.
 With as much technical vocabulary as possible, explain what is happening at each line.</p>
 </div>

 Takeaways: